foj0/Gainalyzer/log.md

 * Exercises, Templates, goals, dashboard pages now use the users preferred measurement units
 * Just need to make the chart use pref units

+## 11-11:
+* Fixed goal input value bug not letting you type when units are set to kg.

 ### todo:
 * Need to fix goal input value instantly converting when typing.
 Happens when pref set to kg not lbs